Linear recurrences indexed by $\mathbb{Z}$: Properties of the solution matrix

 Propositions \ref{prop: colvan} and \ref{prop: rowvan} state that the lines do not cross any non-zero entries.
-The circles must be non-zero, except the dashed circle, whose entire row and column must vanish.\footnote{We note that all of these observations will be combined into and generalized by Lemma \ref{lemma: boxballs}.} \end{rem}
+The circles must be non-zero, except the dashed circle, whose entire row and column must vanish.\footnote{We note that all of these observations will be simultaneously generalized by Lemma \ref{lemma: boxballs}.} \end{rem}